Master in Renewable Energies

 This part focuses on the current context of renewable solar energy (thermal and photovoltaic), wind, hydro, biomass, geothermal, and marine energy, in the current framework of energy policies, regulations, technical aspects, impacts, among others.

-The subjects and corresponding hours that make up the second part are shown in the following table:
+The subjects and corresponding credits that make up the second part are shown in the following table:

 Because of its importance and current and future relevance in government agendas, a third part relating to climate change has been considered necessary to be introduced.
 In this context, it describes the main commitments and agreements of this area, the socio-economic and climatic factors that influence the vulnerability and adaptation to climate change and, finally, the nature of technological measures taken to reduce greenhouse gas emissions (mitigation) in some sectors.

-The chapters and corresponding hours that make up the third part are shown in the following table:
+The chapters and corresponding credits that make up the third part are shown in the following table:

 Finally, the fourth part is devoted to the study of the Scientific Research Methodology subject as a step prior to the development of the Master's Final Work.